arushi32588/FinPilot-X/README.md

-# 💸 FinPilot X: Your Autonomous AI Wealth Avatar
+# FinPilot X: Your Finance AI Alter Ego!

 > GenAI + Multi-Agent Fintech System with ML + Human-in-the-Loop Safety + Gamified UX
 > 🛠️ Built for students & early earners to take control of their finances — smartly, securely, and collaboratively.